 1. Sustainable biomass

 The key ingredient to making a significant quantity of biochar is a generous supply of biomass.
-Any small biochar project is worth doing, but to make the certification process worthwhile, the project needs at least about 660 tonnes of biomass per year.
-This can be a cluster of smaller farmers working together in a cooperative farmer network model as well.
+Any small biochar project is worth doing, but to make the certification process worthwhile, the project needs at least about 1,300 tonnes of biomass per year.
+This can come from a single plantation or from a cluster of smaller farmers working together in a cooperative farmer network model.

-We prefer to work with woody biomass that’s more substantial, as it has a high carbon content between 70-90%, such as bamboo or rubber trees.
+We prefer to work with woody biomass that’s more substantial, such as bamboo or rubber trees, as the biochar from these feedstocks has a high carbon content between 70-90%.
 And we insist that the biomass source is sustainable.
 That means our producers can’t be clearcutting forests to gather wood to turn into biochar.

-Bamboo, when harvested correctly, is perfect because it draws down so much CO2 as it grows, and older poles can be collected without harming the plant.
+Bamboo, when harvested correctly, is ideal because it draws down so much CO2 as it grows, and older poles can be collected without harming the plant.
 In fact, harvesting mature culms actually benefits the plant and encourages more fresh growth.
-If those poles are not harvested, they will simply age and rot, eventually releasing the CO2 back into the atmosphere.
+If those poles are not harvested, they will simply age and decay, eventually releasing the CO2 back into the atmosphere.

 On rubber plantations, old trees are no longer productive, so they need to be removed and replaced with young trees.
 This agro-business model results in a great quantity of biomass waste which is another perfect input for biochar production.

 Finally, it’s important that this biomass is close to the cook site, within about 50 km of the kilns.
 If the biomass has to travel too far, then it starts to generate a larger carbon footprint of its own.
 Long distance transportation can also lead to logistical difficulties and costs.

 The most affordable option, and the most popular choice among our projects in the tropics, is the Kontiki kiln.
 The parts for such a kiln can cost around $1-2,000 USD per unit.
 A successful project may require 3 or 4 of these units to achieve the necessary production capacity.